mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

-# Use case of installing a cluster with platform external type in on Oracle Cloud Infrastructure
+# Use case of installing a cluster with platform external type in OCI

 !!! note "Goal"
     Describe the steps to install an OCP cluster using UPI in OCI, detailing the customization options to setup external platform type.